Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 Examples of "Flight" Stress or Trauma Reaction

-When faced with stress or trauma, the flight response can show up in a variety of ways, ranging from protective to harmful, depending on the reaction and circumstances.
+When faced with stress or trauma, the flight response can take on different forms.
+The response can help or hurt, depending on the behavior and situation.

 Escaping Danger: Running away from a threatening situation or assailant.